 Abacha is prepared from cassava, which is cooked, then grated before being sun-dried.
 The resulting flakes are used to prepare Abacha.

 This delicious delicacy is made with sliced Ugba (oil bean seed) and fresh local vegetables.
 It is mainly served with fried fish and ponmo (cowskin).

 12. Amala and Ewedu

-Ewedu is a delicious soup mostly associated with the Yoruba people of Western Nigeria.
-It is, however, a very popular delicacy in the country.
+Ewedu is a delicious soup traditionally associated with the Yoruba people of Western Nigeria.
+It is, however, a very popular delicacy throughout the country.

-Ewedu soup is made from the leaves of a Jute plant that is blended into a mucilaginous form such as okra soup.

-Ewede soup is usually garnished with a lot of meat and ponmo (cowskin) and best served with Amala.
-A tomato-pepper sauce can also be added to the Ewedu soup to accommodate for the slight bitterness possessed by the Jute plant leaves.
+Ewedu soup is made from the leaves of a Jute plant that is blended into a glutinous consistency (similar to okra soup).
+It’s typically garnished with meat and ponmo (cowskin) and best served with Amala.
+A tomato-pepper sauce is sometimes served with Ewedu to counteract the slight bitterness of the Jute plant leaves.

 13. Beans and Plantain